KenBigelow/UBC-Spack-Workshop/index.rst

 Spack build Caches

-The use of a ``binary cache`` can result in software installs up to 20x faster for common Spack package installs.
-Below we will show how to setup / search / install software packages using the AWS Spack rolling binary cache.
+The use of a ``binary cache`` can result in softwar e installs up to 20x faster for common Spack package installs.
+This tutorial will explain through the process of setting up a source mirror with a binary cache mirrors.
+Binary caches allow one to install pre-compiled binaries to your spack installation path.

 Using the binary cache